evannetwork/tnt-docs/docs/v0.3/For Developers/kick-start.md

 If you are fully involed into the full specification and want to communicate with TRUST&TRACE over the general DIDComm protocol, please read [TRUST&TRACE with external partners].

+# REST API

+TRUST&TRACE is build on a scalable infrastructure and provides a REST API for any interaction.
+With a documentation built up on [swagger], each endpoint has a detailed documentation about parameters and results.
+Also a [postman collection] is provided to easily try out the system to go [trough the examples].

 # Logical Architecture

 ## Principal and Accounts